Computational-Plant-Science/plantit/README.md

 ### Status

-`plantit` is currently in public beta with the release of `v1.0.0` planned to coincide with [NAPPN 2022](https://www.plantphenotyping.org/conference-home) (Feb.
+`plantit` debuted (as [pre-release v0.1.0](https://github.com/Computational-Plant-Science/plantit/releases/tag/v0.1.0)) at [NAPPN 2022](https://www.plantphenotyping.org/conference-home) (Feb.
 22-25).
-See [Releases](https://github.com/Computational-Plant-Science/plantit/releases) for changelog and [Roadmap](https://github.com/Computational-Plant-Science/plantit/wiki/Changelog-&-Roadmap) for planned features, fixes, and future releases.
+See [Releases](https://github.com/Computational-Plant-Science/plantit/releases) for changelog and [Roadmap](https://github.com/Computational-Plant-Science/plantit/wiki/Changelog-&-Roadmap) for planned features and fixes.
+Capabilities will likely continue to evolve for some time, with "official" releases following an eventually forthcoming publication.

 ### Motivation